Automorphisms of the procongruence pants complex: Two preliminary results

 \subsection{A rigidity criterion}

-From Proposition~8.2 in \cite{BF} and Proposition~\ref{completepantsrigidity}, it follows that, for $d(S)>1$ and $S\neq S_{1,2}$, there is a natural isomorphism:
+From Theorem~\ref{completepantsrigidity}, it follows that, for $d(S)>1$, there is a natural isomorphism:

-For $S= S_{1,2}$, the group $\Aut(\kC_P(S_{1,2}))$ must be replaced with the subgroup of those automorphisms preserving the set of nonseparating curves.
-We will show that this isomorphism implies a characterization of those elements of $\Aut^\I(\kPG(S))$ which are induced by an inner automorphism of $\kG^{\pm}(S)$.
-Before we state the result, we need to make a remark.
+From this isomorphism, we will derive a characterization of those elements of $\Aut^\I(\kPG(S))$ which are induced by an inner automorphism of $\kG^{\pm}(S)$.
+Before we state the result, we need to make the following remark:

-In the group-theoretic realization of the procongruence curve complex $\kC(S)$ which we described in Section~\ref{2lemmas}, the vertices of the procongruence pants complex $\kC_P(S)$ are identified with the set $\{\hI_\s\}_{\s\in\kC(S)_{d(S)-1}}$ of inertia subgroups of $\kPG(S)$ of maximal rank.
-The natural faithful continuous action of $\Aut^\I(\kPG(S))$ on the curve complex $\kC(S)$ (cf.\ Lemma~\ref{faithful}) then induces a continuous faithful action of $\Aut^\I(\kPG(S))$ on the vertex set $\kC_P(S)_0$ of the procongruence pants complex.
-We then have:
+\begin{remark} In the group-theoretic realization of the procongruence curve complex $\kC(S)$ which we described in Remark~\ref{groupthreal}, the vertices of the procongruence pants complex $\kC_P(S)$ are identified with the set $\{\hI_\s\}_{\s\in\kC(S)_{d(S)-1}}$ of inertia groups of $\kPG(S)$ of maximal rank.
+The natural faithful continuous action of $\Aut^\I(\kPG(S))$ on the curve complex $\kC(S)$ (cf.\ Lemma~\ref{faithful}) then induces a continuous faithful action of $\Aut^\I(\kPG(S))$ on the vertex set $\kC_P(S)_0$ of the procongruence pants complex. \end{remark}